q2digger/docker-confluence/README.md

 Learn more about Confluence Server: <https://www.atlassian.com/software/confluence>

-You can find the repository for this Dockerfile at <https://hub.docker.com/r/atlassian/confluence-server>

 # Overview

 This Docker container makes it easy to get an instance of Confluence up and running.